 On the 2.4GHz band, the Archer A90 performed about the same as most Wi-Fi 6 routers, topping at some 195Mbps at a close range.
 Farther out, it was about 110Mbps.

-The Archer AX90 did better than the Archer AX3200 in terms of coverage.
-In my trial, it could handle a home of about 2000 ft² (186 m²) with a typical amount of walls when placed in the middle.
+The Archer AX90 did better than the Archer AX3200 in terms of coverage in my trial.
+When placed in the middle, it could handle some 2000 ft² (186 m²) of residential space.

 OK NAS performance